Divorce Italian Style: Release

 Divorce Italian Style was released in Rome in December 1961.

 Reception

+Critical reception

+Review aggregator website Rotten Tomatoes reported an approval rating of 100% based on 17 reviews.
+Upon release in the United States, Bosley Crowther of The New York Times called it "one of the funniest pictures the Italians have sent along" and praised Germi as "a genius with the sly twist."
+James Powers of The Hollywood Reporter praised the "mocking, sardonic farce" as "bold, irreverent, and human to the bone," and he predicted it would be successful in America due its dual nature as both an arthouse film and a film that achieves general appeal.
+Variety gave the film a positive review, calling the satire "a penetrating, almost brutal glimpse of Sicily and its antiquated way of life."

+Box Office

-When the film was released in the United States, it earned theatrical rentals of $803,666 in 1962 and a further $1,449,347 in 1963 for a total of $2,252,013 in the United States and Canada and was still in release in 1964.
+When the film was released in the United States, it earned theatrical rentals of $803,666 in 1962 and a further $1,449,347 in 1963 for a total of $2,252,013 in the United States and Canada.
+It was still in release in 1964.

-Awards and nominations
+Accolades

 Adaptations

 In 2008 Giorgio Battistelli adapted Divorce Italian Style into an opera, Divorce à l'Italienne, which premiered by the Opéra national de Lorraine on September 30 of that year with tenor Wolfgang Ablinger Sperrhacke in Mastroianni's role.
 Battistelli chose to set every female role except Angela for low male voice; Bruno Praticò sang the role of Rosalia.